 Since then, Scott has found a niche in helping small drug discovery service organizations implement project management & sales processes, providing the stability required for responsible growth.

-Scott joined Cascade in December 2015 as head of Business Development.
+Scott joined Cascade Chemistry in December 2015 as head of Business Development.

-David has a M.S. from the Univeristy of Nebraska – Lincoln and a total of 35 years of laboratory experience in organic chemistry/medicinal chemistry research.
+David has a M.S. from the University of Nebraska – Lincoln and a total of 35 years of laboratory experience in organic chemistry/medicinal chemistry research.
 He began his career in organic chemistry as an undergraduate research assistant with Nicholas Natale at the Univeristy of Idaho performing multi-step organic synthesis of 4-chloro-methyl-3,5-dimethyl-isoxazole and novel 1,4-dihydropyridine calcium channel blockers of the Nifedipine class.
-He learned peptide chemistry at Abbott Laboratories with Megumi Kawai who had post-doc’d with Gerald D. Fasman at Brandeis University, and then later with Dan Rich at the Univeristy of Wisconsin School of Pharmacy.
-While at Abbott Laboratories, David invented (discovered) hepta-peptide and hexa-peptide analogues of the C-terminus of the anaphylatoxin Complement C5a.
-Two patents resulted and were assigned to Megumi as the principal inventor.
-Upon returning to graduate school David pursued graduate studies in asymmetric organic catalysis via chiral bis-oxazoline metal chelate complexes for performing asymmetric room temperature Diels-Alder reactions.
+He learned peptide chemistry at Abbott Laboratories under Dr. Megumi Kawai where he discovered hepta-peptide and hexa-peptide analogues of the C-terminus of the anaphylatoxin Complement C5a- which resulted in two patents.
+Upon returning to graduate school David pursued studies in asymmetric organic catalysis via chiral bis-oxazoline metal chelate complexes for performing asymmetric room temperature Diels-Alder reactions.
 He created >10 novel chiral ligands and performed over 100 asymmetric room temperature Diels-Alder reactions.
 Upon completing a M.S. degree he returned to the pharmaceutical industry by joining the Eisai Research Institute and contributed to the development of anti-cancer drug Eribulin by performing the scale-up synthesis of multi-gram quantities of the C1-C13 fragment of the carbohydrate natural product Halichondrin B according to the methodology of Yoshito Kishi.
 He also had repeated experience in peptide based projects and organic chelator synthesis in the form of DTPA and DOTA metal chelator analogs.
 He also has experience with a start-up biotech company developing peptide and antibody conjugation and immobilization strategies and surface chemistry.
 He has 7 years of experience in the process/scale-up chemistry group at Elan Pharmaceuticals and participated in the process development and process optimization with 4 compounds that advanced to clinical trials.
-He participated in the technology transfer of two projects to CMOs and provided critical insight and guidance that resulted in further refinement of the manufacturing process of one of the projects that enabled successful manufacture of the compound on 200 kg scale.
-Before joining Cascade Custom Chemistry he was a member of the Organic Manufacturing group at Life Technologies/Thermo Fisher Scientific and was responsible for the synthesis of numerous fluorescent dyes and hetero-bifunctional crosslinkers.
-He also participated in synthetic method troubleshooting and has experience with ISO 9001 and ISO13485 manufacturing environments and some cGMP experience.
+He participated in the technology transfer of projects to CMOs and provided critical insight and guidance that resulted in further refinement of the manufacturing process of one of the projects that enabled the successful manufacture of the compound on 200 kg scale.
+Before joining Cascade Chemistry he was a member of the Organic Manufacturing group at Life Technologies/Thermo Fisher Scientific and was responsible for the synthesis of numerous fluorescent dyes and hetero-bifunctional crosslinkers.
+He also participated in synthetic method troubleshooting and has experience with ISO 9001, ISO13485, and cGMP manufacturing environments.

 Mac Monson earned a Bachelor of Science degree from the University of Oregon in 2008.
 As an undergraduate he conducted research in the laboratory of Dr. Michael Haley, synthesizing highly conjugated aromatic compounds with novel optical and electronic properties.
 After graduating, Mac worked for Asemblon, Inc. in Redmond, Washington, preparing straight chain alkane thiols for application in Self-Assembled Monolayers.